kofno/jsonous/readme.md

 ## Core Concepts

-1. Decoders
+1. _Decoders_

    At the heart of Jsonous are decoders.
 A decoder is a function that takes a value (typically from parsed JSON) and attempts to convert it into a specific type.
 If the value conforms to the expected type and structure, the decoder succeeds and returns the value.
 Otherwise, it fails and returns an error message.

-2. Result Type
+2. _Result Type_

    Jsonous uses the Result type (from the resulty library) to represent the outcome of a decoding operation.
 A Result can be either:

    Ok(value): Indicates successful decoding, containing the decoded value.
    Err(message): Indicates a decoding failure, containing an error message.

+3. _Composable Decoders_

-3. Composable Decoders Jsonous provides a rich set of primitive decoders and powerful combinators that allow you to build complex decoders from simpler ones.
+   Jsonous provides a rich set of primitive decoders and powerful combinators that allow you to build complex decoders from simpler ones.
 This composability is key to handling real-world JSON structures.

 ## Usage Examples